Azurelus/SwiftLintConfigs/README.md

 ## How to use
 1) Install SwiftLint
 2) Download and copy file "swiftlint.yml" to root directory of your project
-3) Rename file to ".swiftlint.yml"
+3) Rename file to ".swiftlint.yml" using terminal:
+`mv swiftlint.yml .swiftlint.yml`

 ## Configs
 My configs of ".swiftlint.yml" file